 People v.
 Tilehkooh established that it is state, not federal law that governs this question.

 There is nothing in state law against this.
 However it's advised to keep your medical marijuana away from children.
 Make sure that you don't leave edibles around where kids can get them, and keep gardens away from where they play.
 Butane hash-making equipment and chemicals seem to be a red flag for authorities when it comes to children.

 In rare cases Child Protective Services has become involved, mostly in cases with large plant numbers, evidence of sales, neglect, or messy divorce proceedings.
 In such cases, CPS tends not to be understanding about medical marijuana and can always allege child endangerment.

-Although California law does not prohibit medical marijuana users from having guns, using a gun in connection with an offense such as cultivation or possession with sale can result in additional criminal charges.
+Although California law does not prohibit marijuana users from having guns, using a gun in connection with an offense such as cultivation or possession with sale can result in additional criminal charges.
 Users are advised to keep their guns in a location that is separate from their marijuana.